technicalkiwi/markdown/AD Security Groups and Folder Permissions/Project Proposal.md

 7. Plan which Security Group to apply to each network share folder.

-8. Insure all Security Groups have been added onto folders.
+8. Ensure all Security Groups have been added onto folders.

 9. Test users getting access only through Security Groups.